kevinchan246/Sim/README.md

 # Sim
  Multi-user Blogging Website

-Actual website hosted on AWS EC2: <a href="https://simblogging.com">Click Me to see the actual website</a>

 ### Home Page
 The Home Page is the first end point when the users enter this website.